-These are difficult times, but our MSc by Research course is accepting applications.
+These are difficult times, but our MSc by Research course is accepting applications and in light of the current situation, the starting date for the course will be March 7th 2022.
 Our interdisciplinary projects are currently being redesigned to accommodate partial remote working so that you can complete a meaningful research project even if we have periods of lockdown through the next academic year.
 Regular cohort activities offered in the course will occur remotely whenever necessary.

 We continue to monitor the current situation closely, taking advice from government agencies to ensure we make the safety of our students our key priority.
 We also recognise this is changeable situation so our advice is to check the FAQs we have: warwick.ac.uk/insite/coronavirus/future-students/

 You will work on a research project for 12 months and take part in regular cohort activities where you will receive training in research integrity, science communication and critical appraisal of the literature.
 Projects are available in a range of topics within cell and developmental biology such as cell migration, chromosome segregation, motor protein dynamics, intracellular transport, endometriosis and T-cell signalling.